 Begin by setting the minimum passing score in the text box.
 When setting the score, please remind that the LMS completion score range is from 0 to 100 and that the score value inserted in this field must be an integer.
 Since LTI standard scores are from 0 to 1, the LMS automatically multiplies the LTI value passed by external tools by 10 to calculate the completion percentage.
 The learning object will be marked as complete when the score that you set is reached by the user.
 If desired, you can flag the option to report no score.

 You can also add tags to your learning object to improve its searchability in your platform’s global search.
-You can edit or remove tags at any time, with a limit of 15 tags per learning object.
+You can edit or remove tags at any time, with a limit of 15 tags per learning object (note that this only works for English, Spanish, French, German, Italian and Portuguese content).

 Finally, select the view mode for the learning object in the course player: inline, lightbox, new window or browser, or fullscreen.
 When you’re finished, move to the Additional Info tab on the left side of the page.
 Choose thumbnail, or upload your own.
 You can also add a short description in the corresponding text box.
 When you’re finished, press Save Changes.